After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Since he was young, Christmas has always been a special time for Richard Beebe.
 His wife, Eileen, playfully called him "Father Christmas."
 "I was the spouse who had accumulated boxes and boxes of ornaments and holiday decorations over the years."

-From Thanksgiving to New Year's, the Beebe family celebrated with a nonstop revelry of Christmas cards, an annual holiday party and choral concerts — Richard and his daughter were the singers.
+From Thanksgiving to New Year's, the Beebe family celebrated with a nonstop revelry of Christmas cards, an annual holiday party and choral concerts — Beebe and his daughter were the singers.

 In 2007, many of those cherished traditions came to a halt.
 Eileen, who had been diagnosed with colon cancer three years earlier, died that May.